 - In general protections applications, the onus is on the employer to establish why a person was not adversely affected, in the workplace.
 If this onus is not discharged, it is to be assumed that the action in question was taken for a prohibited purpose.

-A reverse onus goes some way toward reversing the inherent power imbalance that exists between employers and employees and the fact that it is generally the employer who holds the information relevant to the grounds of a complaint made by an applicant.
+A reverse onus goes some way toward reversing the inherent power imbalance that exists between employers and employees.
+It also helps address the fact that it is generally the employer who holds the information relevant to the grounds of a complaint made by an applicant.

 Conclusion to Fair Work Australia

 I hope this article brought some clarity to the role of the Fair Work Australia regime, which at times can be hard to understand.
 Let’s be honest; you rarely get dismissed or need workplace advice.
 But it’s still important to make it your business to know what your employment rights are.
 You never know when this knowledge will come in handy.